janscience/Teensy_Amp/R5.0/README.md

 (the datasheet actually says V- + 0.6V < OUTx < V+ - 0.6V).
 With VREF=AVDD/2=1.6V any signal centered around VREF is properly mapped onto gain*(CHx-VREF)+VREF.
+However, depending on the circuit, the optimal value of VREF can be considerably lower.

+The opamp draws about 3.5mA for a full-scale sinewave on a single channel (two still need to be tested).

 #### OpAmp with ADC

 For best results (full range from GND to 2.75V measurements) we need

 - positive supply of opamps at AVDD=3.3V (not 2.75V!)
-- VREF = 1.6V (neither 2.75V nor 2.75V/2 or 1.8V!) produces best results with lowest THD
-  for full scale signals.
+- VREF = 1.6V (neither 2.75V nor 2.75V/2 or 1.8V!) produces best results with lowest THD for full scale signals.
 - VREF draws less than 0.1mA of current for a single channel.
 - differential, AC or DC coupled, with or without decoupling capacitances, with constant voltage at INxM: input on INxP is still limited to single-ended full range, although readings suggest twice the range.